What You Need to Know About Cardiovascular Technologist or Technician

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 In 2016, there was an estimated number of 55,000 jobs in the United States for Cardiovascular Technologist or Technician.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Cardiovascular Technologist or Technician by 2026.
-The BLS estimates 3,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,500 job openings in this field each year.

 The states with the most job growth for Cardiovascular Technologist or Technician are Colorado, Utah, and Arizona.
 Watch out if you plan on working in Vermont, Illinois, or Connecticut.
 These states have the worst job growth for this type of profession.